Factbox - Regulator plans radical shake up of Britain's funds industry

-LONDON Britain's markets watchdog has announced a broad overhaul of the country's 7 trillion pounds ($9 trillion) asset management industry to help ensure better value for money for investors.
+LONDON (Reuters) - Britain's markets watchdog has announced a broad overhaul of the country's 7 trillion pounds ($9 trillion) asset management industry to help ensure better value for money for investors.

 Below is a list of the main steps the Financial Conduct Authority will take, and consultations for implementing them: